 Certainly!
 Just drop by either our Roosevelt Campus at 1100 East Lagoon Street or our Vernal Campus at 450 North 2000 West.
-Our office hours are 8:00 a.m. to 5:00 p.m in Roosevelt and Vernal, Monday through Friday.
+Front Desk Hours: Monday – Friday, 7:30 a.m. – 4:30 p.m. in Roosevelt and Vernal.

 In general, you will need to complete or update your account information online and then visit our Student Success Center to take admissions assessments and set up a class schedule.
 Many programs have specific admissions standards and some have a competitive application process.
 To find the information for the specific program that interests you, start with our list of programs and then click on the program of your choice.